We are replacing the ageing Seventh Avenue and Third Avenue timber bridges with new concrete structures.

-The new bridge at Seventh Avenue will span more than 80m, while the Third Avenue structure will have a span of 22m.
-Both bridges will include footpaths.
+The new bridge at Seventh Avenue spans more than 80 m while the Third Avenue structure will have a span of 22 m and will be built on its existing footprint.
+Both include:

 Both bridges were built over 100 years ago and play a vital role in the local road network, linking Railway Parade and Whatley Crescent.

 The Seventh Avenue bridge carries up to 3,500 vehicles each weekday.

 The Third Avenue bridge carries up to 10,000 vehicles each weekday and from December 2005 to December 2010, 56 crashes were reported on the bridge.

-Replacing them will ensure they meet current safety standards and allow for future road or rail improvements.
+Replacing them ensures they meet current safety standards and allows for future road and rail improvements.

 Leanne Pitcher, Main Roads’ Community Relations Representative